 If there is one constant in the tech world it’s that there will always be change.
-From established companies working on a pivot to startups hoping to disrupt the industry, there is always something on the move.
-For better or worse this constant change also includes the words we use to describe the work we do.
+From established companies working on a pivot to startups hoping to disrupt the digital technology industry, there is always something on the move.
+For better or worse the constant changes in the digital technology industry also includes the words we use to describe the work we do.

 Take some phrases that are very near and dear to our hearts—digital product development and app development.
 It’s natural to see these as two sides of the same coin, but that’s not entirely accurate.

 It’s perhaps best to think of it like this: typically app development is a crucial process that can sit within the wider process of digital product development.
-So, for example, at the Ranch we can develop an app for you as part of a larger digital product development process.
+So, for example, at our digital product development company, Big Nerd Ranch, we can develop an app for you as part of a larger digital product development process.
 You can also find firms that will just develop an app.
 Clear as mud, right?
-Don’t worry, we’ll break it all down so you can decide which approach is going to work best for you and your ultimate goals as a business.
+Don’t worry, we’ll break it all down so you can decide which digital experience is going to work best for you and your ultimate business objectives.

 Digital Product Development vs Application Development

 To get your own app up and running, you could hire a mobile app development company.
 But if you are in need of a true partner throughout the process, digital product development is what you’re looking for.
 But what do we mean by that?

 To properly answer that question, it’s essential to break down their processes.